1. |

 2. |

-Stańczak M.♦, Frąś T.♦, Blanc L.♦, Pawłowski P., Rusinek A.♦, Numerical Modeling of Honeycomb Structure Subjected to Blast Loading,
+Stańczak M.♦, Frąś T.♦, Blanc L.♦, Pawłowski P., Rusinek A.♦, Blast-induced compression of a thin-walled aluminum honeycomb structure—experiment and modeling,

 Stańczak M. | - | French-German Research Institute of Saint-Louis (FR) | Frąś T. | - | French-German Research Institute of Saint-Louis (FR) | Blanc L. | - | French-German Research Institute of Saint-Louis (FR) | Pawłowski P. | - | IPPT PAN | Rusinek A. | - | other affiliation |